 Special Use Permits authorize land uses which are beneficial to the community while regulating potential impacts.
 These are uses which, although permitted, are subject to special review and conditions.

-"[A]n authorization of a particular land use which is permitted in a zoning ordinance or local law, subject to requirements imposed by such zoning ordinance or local law to assure that the proposed use is in harmony with such zoning ordinance or local law and will not adversely affect the neighborhood if such requirements are met."
-Gen. City Law § 27-b(1); Town Law § 274-b(1); Village Law § 7- 725(b)(1) (emphasis added).
+- A Special Use Permit is Not a Variance. - A Special Use Permit is defined as: "[A]n authorization of a particular land use which is permitted in a zoning ordinance or local law, subject to requirements imposed by such zoning ordinance or local law to assure that the proposed use is in harmony with such zoning ordinance or local law and will not adversely affect the neighborhood if such requirements are met."
+Gen. City Law § 27-b(1); Town Law § 274-b(1); Village Law § 7-725(b)(1) (emphasis added). - Courts have held that inclusion of a use as requiring a special use permit is tantamount to stating that the use is in harmony with the surrounding neighborhood as opposed to a variance which seeks an exception to the zoning code.